 Having more time also includes allocating a section of the class schedule that allows students to discuss their reading and writing – a process better known as Thinkers Talking.

-“I always make a time in my literacy sessions, whether it’s at the beginning or the middle or the end, where the children can talk about what they’re reading or what they’re writing … there’s so much thinking that’s going on that we don’t hear about it if we don’t have that time,” Phil said.
+“I always make a time in my literacy sessions, whether it’s at the beginning or the middle or the end, where the children can talk about what they’re reading or what they’re writing … there’s so much thinking that’s going on that we don’t hear about it if we don’t have that time,” she said.

 “Talk is one of the most under-utilised comprehension strategies.
 Sometimes we can think in our own heads ‘oh yeah, I know that’, but it’s not until we say it that we really get to a deeper understanding of what it is that we’re thinking,” Sharon added.